 RECOGNITION OF HEALTH PROFESSION PROGRAMMES IN CANADA

-We advise all applicants to seek advice and guidance from the professional body in Canada before enrolling on an Optometry or Pharmacy programme.
+We advise all applicants to seek advice and guidance from the professional body in Canada before enrolling on a Pharmacy programme.

 For further information please contact Pharmacist's Gateway Canada.